Semantic Models for the First-stage Retrieval: A Comprehensive Review: Neural methods for semantic retrieval

 \subsubsection{Document-level Representation Learning}

 The document-level representation learning methods learn one or more coarse-level global representation(s) for each query and each document by abstracting their semantic meanings with dense vectors.
-It often employs a simple similarity function $f$ (e.g., dot product, or cosine similarity) to calculate the final relevance score based on the query embedding and the document embedding(s), as is shown in Figure \ref{fig:dense_retrieval} b).
+It often employs a simple similarity function $f$ (e.g., dot product, or cosine similarity) to calculate the final relevance score based on the query embedding $\phi(q)$ and the document embedding(s) $\psi(d)$, as is shown in Figure \ref{fig:dense_retrieval} (b).

-Initial attempts to obtain the query embedding and document embedding are to directly aggregate their corresponding word embeddings with some pre-defined heuristic functions. \citet{clinchant2013aggregating} was the first to propose a document representation model, Fisher Vector (FV), based on the continuous word embeddings.
-It firstly maps the word embeddings into a higher-dimensional space, then aggregates them into a document-level representation through the fisher kernel framework.
-Although the FV model outperforms latent semantic indexing (LSI) for ad-hoc retrieval tasks, it does not perform better than the classical IR models, such as TF-IDF and the divergence from randomness~\cite{Amati2002Probabilistic} retrieval model. \citet{gillick2018end} proposed to utilize the average of word embeddings as the query or document representation.
-The experimental results show the proposed model outperforms the term-based retrieval models (e.g., TF-IDF and BM25), which indicates the dense retrieval is a viable alternative to the discrete retrieval models.
-With many attempts that use word embeddings to obtain dense representations for queries and documents, only moderate and local improvements over the traditional term-based retrieval models have been observed, suggesting the need for more IR-customized word embeddings~\cite{hamed2017relevance} and neural models.
+Initial attempts to obtain query embeddings and document embeddings are to directly aggregate their corresponding word embeddings with some pre-defined heuristic functions. \citet{clinchant2013aggregating} was the first to propose a document representation model, Fisher Vector (FV), based on continuous word embeddings.
+It firstly maps word embeddings into a higher-dimensional space, then aggregates them into a document-level representation through the fisher kernel framework.
+Although the FV model outperforms latent semantic indexing (LSI) for ad-hoc retrieval tasks, it does not perform better than classical IR models, such as TF-IDF and the divergence from randomness~\cite{Amati2002Probabilistic} retrieval model. \citet{gillick2018end} proposed to utilize the average of word embeddings as the query or document representation.
+The experimental results show the proposed model outperforms term-based retrieval models (e.g., TF-IDF and BM25), which indicates dense retrieval is a viable alternative to the discrete retrieval model.
+Obtaining text representations by aggregating word embeddings loses the contextual and word orders information as classical term-based retrieval models do.
+To solve this problem, \citet{le2014distributed} proposed Paragraph Vector (PV), an unsupervised algorithm that learns fixed-length representations from variable-length pieces of texts, such as sentences, paragraphs and documents. ~\citet{ai2016improving, ai2016analysis} evaluated the effectiveness of PV representations for ad-hoc retrieval, but produced unstable performance and limited improvements.
+With many attempts that use word/document embeddings to obtain dense representations for queries and documents, only moderate and local improvements over traditional term-based retrieval models have been observed, suggesting the need for more IR-customized embeddings or more powerful representation learning models.